epitome-mvc/Epitome/README.md

 An additional option has been added `options.emulateREST: true || false`, which is being passed to the Request instance.
 If your server has no CRUD mapping, emulation can be enabled so everything will go through POST/GET requests with `_method` containing the original intent.

+`headers` (object) is an extra argument that gets passed to the Request instance, allowing you to set whatever you want for CSRF or CORS on your Model.Sync calls.

 ### sync
 ---
 <div class="alert">